 Although usually muggles would never be allowed to see this magical steam train on its way to Hogwarts, the Ministry of Magic has made an exception this year.

 But, it is totally possible to visit the Harry Potter train bridge from the movies and see it ride along.
 Did you also know you can even ride the steam train itself!
 It’s the perfect Potter experience for any fan.

 Although I didn’t ride the train, I was able to find out the best place to see it from the Glenfinnan Viaduct Viewpoint and discover some secret insider tips too.

-So, keep reading on how you can see the Harry Potter train in Scotland.
+So, keep reading about how you can see the Harry Potter train in Scotland from Glenfinnan.